ReliaQualAssociates/ramstk/docs/user/revision.md

 |                   | Variance of design value                  |

-In addition to defining the usage profile, the mission and mission phase will be used in Hardware FMECA's to calculate a failure mode's mission time.
+In addition to defining the usage profile, the mission and mission phase will be used in Hardware FMEA's to calculate a failure mode's mission time.
+Measurement units for environmental conditions and mission times are stored in the RAMSTK Site database so a consistent set of units are available for all RAMSTK Programs.
+Design values for environmental conditions can be defined as minimum, maximum, or using a mean and a variance.

 ### Failure Definitions